Amortized Analysis via Coalgebra: Coalgebra Morphisms as Generalized Potential Functions

 In other words, $\Phi$ preserves observational equivalence: using only the $\sigFun$-coalgebra structure, one can make identical observations regardless of when $\Phi$ is used to transition from $\implObj$ to $\specObj$.
 In this sense, $(\implObj, \implCoalg)$ is simulated by $(\specObj, \specCoalg)$, with the simulation mediated by $\Phi$: up to the translation $\Phi$, the coalgebra $(\specObj, \specCoalg)$ behaves just like $(\implObj, \implCoalg)$.
 We will refer to the commutativity of this diagram as the \emph{generalized amortization condition} for reasons that will be developed shortly. \end{definition}

 We write $\Coalg{\sigFun}$ for the category of $\sigFun$-coalgebras and coalgebra morphisms.
-We now show that the requirement that $\Phi$ preserve the coalgebra structure is exactly the required condition on a potential function in amortized analysis.
+Now, we show that the requirement that $\Phi$ preserve the coalgebra structure is exactly the required condition on a potential function in amortized analysis.